South Tyrol grapples with mass tourism – DW – 05/09/2023

 The state government in the provincial capital of Bolzano sees things differently.
 "Our goal is not to have the same amount of tourism in all municipalities," says Provincial Tourism Councillor Arnold Schuler, who is overseeing the proposed cap on tourist accommodations.
 However, he says, there exists the possibility to allow less touristic regions to accommodate more guests in future.
 In addition, authorities have exempted farms from the accommodation cap.
 "Many farmers simply need the additional income from tourist rentals," Schuler says.

 Josef Oberhofer, however, is certain drastic measures are needed to ease the pressure on certain regions.
-He thinks "we have to completely stop promoting South Tyrol as a tourist destination," adding that "enough is enough!"
+"We have to completely stop promoting South Tyrol as a tourist destination," he says.
+"Enough is enough!"

 It remains to be seen whether the cap on tourist accommodations will deliver the anticipated result.
 Provincial Tourism Councillor Schuler, meanwhile, does not rule out even more radical steps if mass tourism persists.
 He says if certain locations are heavily frequently by visitors, access will have to be restricted, as is the case for Lake Braies.